 The world was a changing place.
-From the first iconic Sony Walkman that was sold for $150 on July 1, 1979 to the revolutionary Nintendo GameBoy in April 21, 1989, the decade was a rampage of new technological gadgets and toys.
+From the first iconic Sony Walkman that was sold for $150 on 1 July 1979 to the revolutionary Nintendo GameBoy on April 21, 1989, the decade was a rampage of new technological gadgets and toys.

 Japan was leading the tech parade into this brave new world, and the country’s entertainment industry – through videogames, tokusatsu series, and anime – was full of stories about giant robots.